Schedule 1 (Form 1040): Additional Income and Adjustments to Income

 Step 6: Calculate other payments and refundable credits

-If you made any estimated tax payments or have any refundable credits, report them on Schedule 1.
+If you make any estimated tax payments or have any refundable credits, report them on Schedule 1.
 Common examples include overpayment from a prior year's return, the premium tax credit, or the net premium tax credit.
-Use the applicable lines to report these amounts.

 Step 7: Review and attach Schedule 1